Income and Financial Data of Individuals, Preliminary T1 Family File

 The estimates are evaluated in several ways:

-1. The geography is evaluated by comparing the number of taxfilers and dependents with population estimates from Statistics Canada for the same areas.
+1. The geography is evaluated by comparing the number of tax filers and dependants with population estimates from Statistics Canada for the same areas.

 2. The demographic information is evaluated in much the same way - by comparisons with estimates from Statistics Canada for the same areas.